The function is used as a fail-safe if your R code sometimes works and sometimes doesn't,

 - max_tries

-a string, additional custom error message you would like to be displayed when an error occurs.
+Additional custom error message to be displayed when an error occurs.

 - retry_message